erikasio/blog/docs/index.md

 You own all code, documentation, and IP.
 No vendor lock-in.

+## The Right Questions First

+Most consultants jump straight into solutions.
+I start with the questions that matter:

+**"Everything in search is trade-off.
+Have you got the trade-offs right?"**

+When companies say "Can you make the AI better," it's always about budget:
+- Is 9% improvement worth the cost of ownership?
+- Is it worth the latency hit?
+- Is it worth the maintenance complexity?

+The best solution isn't always the most technically sophisticated one.

 ---

-## My Guarantee: Results or Partial Refund
+## Risk-Free Results Guarantee

-I'm confident in my approach, so I back it with a guarantee:

-- Pay 50% upfront to start the engagement
-- Remaining 50% tied to hitting agreed success metrics specific to your situation
+**50% upfront, 50% on hitting your success metrics**

-- If we don't hit our mutually agreed targets, you get a 50% refund of total project cost
+If we don't hit our agreed targets, you get a 50% refund.

-Success metrics are measured through automated testing and objective benchmarks established during our initial assessment based on your current performance and business goals.
+Success metrics are objective and measurable - established during our initial assessment based on your current performance and business goals.
+No subjective judgment calls.

-This ensures we're both invested in success while limiting your risk.
+This ensures we're both invested in your success while limiting your risk.

 ## Our Partnership Process